florianherrengt/m-brane-rules/README.md

 - Every working day, send a message in #standup to update the team
 - No one is expected to reply immediately
 - Over-communicate everything
+- Body language is important.
+When on a call, please turn on your camera

 ## Engineers